 Ann-Maree didn’t want to pay over the odds for her business insurance, but she was feeling swamped by the deluge of calls she was getting each day from different companies offering her alternative deals.
 With so much conflicting information, she just didn’t know which she could trust.

-The fact that the Labels4Kids HQ isn’t a in standard workspace made things even more difficult.
+The fact that the Labels4Kids HQ isn’t a standard workspace made things even more difficult.

 Ann-Maree explains: “It’s an 1800s building, and there’s a domestic flat above.
-I'd speak to various companies to try to get a commercial building insurance quote and they wouldn’t be able to help me after I'd mention about the domestic flat.
+I'd speak to various companies to try to get a commercial building insurance quote and they wouldn’t be able to help me after I mentioned the domestic flat.
 They’d have insurance available for stand-alone premises, like a shed or an actual office, but it got very complicated”.